 The idea powering this startup is that simplifying encryption will result in more and more people using it.
 Based on this premise, the company offers an email service that allows professionals with no tech knowledge to send secure, encrypted emails.
 Co-founders are Randy Battat and Sanjeev Verma, who were former executives at Motorola and Apple, respectively.
 In an interview, PreVeil CEO Randy Battat said that the company is working on an encrypted file sharing application that should be publicly available in one to two months.

 Emerged from stealth mode in 2016, this Westford cybersecurity startup is working on a threat management platform that promises to visualize, detect and eliminate cyber attacks in real time.
 Founded in 2014, the company took a $800,000 investment from Japan-based Information Development Co. in July, according to the Boston Business Journal, and it currently employs around 20 people in its Westford office, plus another 30 or so in India.

 The more computers get powerful, the better chance they have to break the methods of data encryption.
 Boston-based Whitewood is trying to convince companies to adopt its quantum-safe encryption technology.
 In January, the U.S. Patent and Trademark awarded the company a patent for its “Quantum Key Management” system, Boston Business Journal reported.
 In fact, one of the core products of Whitewood is Entropy Engine – a quantum random number generator.
-In a previous interview, Moulds declared that Whitewood’s core offering is “making perfect randomness in large quantities.”
+In a previous interview with BBJ, Richard Moulds, vice president of strategy at Whitewood, declared that Whitewood’s core offering is “making perfect randomness in large quantities.”